-Many of the common companies has given amazing returns to its investors.
+Many of the common companies has given amazing returns to their investors.
 Don’t believe me?

 Ever heard of Bullet bikes (Royal Enfield)?

 This bike has a craze among many of the youngsters (even older people too).
-A common name which anyone could have noticed.
+A common name that anyone could have noticed.

 However, had you invested in the parent company of Bullet i.e. Eicher motors, you would have been madly happy with your investment by now.

-Eicher Motors has given a return of over 1,000% in last 5 years.
+Eicher Motors has given a return of over 1,000% in the last 10 years.